The Power Of Saga Pattern To Digitalize Healthcare Operations

 - Once patients book online or modify an event, they receive automatic notifications and reminders;

-- The patient can enter the visit via QR code or link (for remote visiting);
+- The patient can enter the visit via a QR code or link (for remote visiting);

 - SMS or push notifications ask the patient to wait remotely to keep social distancing;